thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 ### Server side RPC commands

-Server side RPC commands are used for delivering remote procedure call (RPC) commands from ThingsBoard to a device connected directly or via the Gateway.
+Server side RPC commands are used for delivering remote procedure call (RPC) commands from ThingsBoard to a device connected via the Gateway.

 ThingsBoard allows sending [RPC commands](https://thingsboard.io/docs/user-guide/rpc/) to devices connected directly to ThingsBoard or via Gateway.
 The following parameters are used to configure RPC methods: